-This exclusive programme will give participants the opportunity to attend lectures focusing on mathematics, physics, computer science, and cosmology.
-Through attending lectures from faculty members from the University of Oxford and the University of Cambridge, delegates will gain an understanding of the various fields within the science spectrum.
+This exclusive programme will give participants the opportunity to attend lectures focusing on science, technology, earth science and mathematics.
+Through attending lectures delivered by faculty members from the University of Oxford and the University of Cambridge, delegates will gain an understanding of the various fields within the science spectrum.
 Oxford is famed for it’s advanced research facilities and Nobel Prize winners for scientific discoveries.
 Delegates will experience both practical and theory-based teaching with complementary visits to research laboratories.

 About This Programme